 The Ming Dynasty eventually overthrew the Yuan in 1368.
 Beijing became the capital and the Forbidden City was built.
 The famous naval expeditions of Zheng He also took place during this time.

 The last of the Chinese Dynasties was the Qing Dynasty.
 At one point it was one of the largest empires in the world.
-By the 19th century economic hardships and intervention from European powers severely weakened the rulers.
+By the 19th century economic hardships led to the causes of the Taiping Rebellion and intervention from European powers severely weakened the rulers.
 In 1912 the last Qing emperor abdicated bringing an end to the dynasties of China.